 The Name Collision Occurrence Management Framework was to be developed so it could be applied to any newly requested gTLD to assess risk and identify mitigations before the gTLD was delegated.
 JAS Global Advisors was selected by ICANN in November 2013 to create the Name Collision Occurrence Management Framework.
 The phase one report draft for their work was released for public comment on February 26, 2014.
 [85] JAS Global Advisors also presented on this work at the Name Collision Workshop in March 2014 [86] and at the March ICANN meeting in Singapore [87] [88].
 Among their findings at that time were the following:

-DNS name collisions happen frequently and have happened before the delegation of each new TLD since at least 2007.
+DNS name collisions happened frequently and have happened before the delegation of each new TLD since at least 2007.
 Issues caused by collisions date back to approximately 1987.
-There is “no evidence to suggest that the security and stability of the global Internet DNS itself is at risk.”
+There was “no evidence to suggest that the security and stability of the global Internet DNS itself is at risk.”

-There are several causes of these collisions, including shortened name usage, search list processing differences, misunderstandings about DNS, expired registrations, human error, and intentional acquisition of colliding names.
+There were several causes of these collisions, including shortened name usage, search list processing differences, misunderstandings about DNS, expired registrations, human error, and intentional acquisition of colliding names.

 Other types of namespaces have had collisions, with numerous examples from phone numbers and mailing addresses.
 These were handled through advance notification of the transitions, and in having a grace period of some sort when feasible.